near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 Bob signs some transaction which results in the `bazaar` contract calling `mt_transfer` on the `mt` contract, as described above.
 To be trustworthy and pass security audits, `bazaar` needs to pass along `approval_id` so that it knows it has up-to-date information.
 It does not have up-to-date information, so the call fails.
 If the initial `mt_transfer` call is part of a call chain originating from a call to `ft_transfer_call` on a fungible token, Bob's payment will be refunded and no assets will change hands.

-Note that approval all has different semantics, with approval all the approval_id is linked to the owners entire state of the contract as such approval all is vunerable to cross listing discrepencies.

 **Technical calls**

 Using near-cli notation for consistency: